A model for horizontally restricted random square-tiled surfaces: Convergence of induced distribution on to uniform distribution

 \end{theorem} \begin{proof} The proof is very similar to the proof of Theorem \ref{thm:probabilityConvergenceReal}.
 By Lemmas \ref{lem:sigmaTowardUniform} and \ref{lem:onecylindercharacter}, we have where the last step follows as in Theorem \ref{thm:probabilityConvergenceReal} \end{proof}

 \begin{remark} Via a similar (albeit more complicated) combinatorial analysis, we note that the above Lemma \ref{lem:onecylindercharacter} holds, for large enough $n$, for conjugacy classes with cycle type $\mu_n = (n-1,1), (n-2,2),(n-3,3),(n-2,1,1),(n-3,2,1)$.
-Hence, Theorem \ref{thm:onecylinderprobconvergence} holds if we replace the $n$-cycle with any of these conjugacy classes.
-We leave this as an exercise to the reader. \end{remark}
+Hence, Theorem \ref{thm:onecylinderprobconvergence} holds if we replace the $n$-cycle with any of these conjugacy classes. \end{remark}